Caution Updated:

 3. To share and protect information quickly among partners (Governance pillar)

-Through a series of design labs, the project asks partners to apply risk management to each critical infrastructure area.
+Through a series of design labs, the project asks partners to apply risk management to each critical infrastructure area, as well as interdependencies that may be unknown across other sectors that lead to cascading impacts.
 They work together to solve complex problems with shared risk priorities.
-The labs use ideas from Public Safety Canada’s Critical Infrastructure Strategy and Action Plan (2019).
-They are designed to reduce and rethink barriers to effective service delivery.
+The participants work together to solve complex risk problems through identified common priorities.

 Contact us